-Blue Portals is a unique Portal mod that forces players to use only the blue portal only version of the Portalgun.
+Blue Portals is a unique Portal mod that has players traverse through new test chambers using only the single portal device and many new test elements.

 Answering some questions, clearing things up, and new images.